-First of all, let’s take a look at this: what is AOD Samsung function in general?
+First of all, let’s take a look at this: what is AOD Samsung’s function in general?
 As you can see from its name, it helps you to always see what’s on the display.
-Some information, like date and time, notifications, battery level or player with the current track is visible all the time.
-You can set the desirable information in the menu.
+Some information, like date and time, notifications, battery level, or player with the current track is visible all the time.
+You can set the desired information in the menu.
 So, there is no need to wake up the smartphone every time to check it.

-All the preferred data will be translated on the display in the form of compact information block in the minimalistic design.
+All the preferred data will be translated on the display in the form of compact information block in a minimalistic design.

 Samsung added a few new features and the default state for the always-on display to its Galaxy S10.
-So, this mode on Samsung Galaxy S10 is not completely identical to that on the previous models of these smartphones.
+So, the default setting for this mode on Samsung Galaxy S10 is not completely identical to that on the previous models of these smartphones.

 What is AMOLED?